 Types of barcode scanners

-There are primarily 4 different types of barcode scanners, based on the technology they use to scan.
+There are primarily 4 different barcode scanners types, based on the technology they use to scan.

 Pen type readers

 They are also called barcode wands because they look like wands.
 This scanner consists of a LED light and a photodiode at its tip.
 How it works is that, when this pen-like barcode scanner is slid over the barcode, the LED illuminates the black and white bars.
 The light reflected from these bars, which vary depending on their thickness, is captured by the photodiode and is later converted into digital information.

 The problem with this type is that the scanner has to be carefully passed over the barcode and at the proper speed.
 The scanner needs to come in contact with the barcode.
 Any kind of human error could lead to flaws in the data obtained.

 Pen type barcode scanners are the least expensive among all.

 These are the most popular type of barcode scanners used and are widely used in retail.
 They also work similar to the pen-type but give accurate results when compared to the former.